 You can do most of this ahead of time, and just pop them into the oven for a quick side dish or appetizer that is sure to impress your guests.

-2 ounces crumbled goat cheese, chilled (feta works well here)
+- 2 ounces crumbled goat cheese, chilled (Goat Milk Feta works well here)

 - 1 medium onion, finely chopped